nmullaly/nmullaly/README.md

 Hi!
 I'm Nate Mullaly (They/Them)

-Currently, I'm working in a program where I will learn full stack development, starting with Java, followed by SQL, HTML, CSS, and JavaScript.
+Just finished a bootcamp where I learned full stack development, including Java and Vue 3.

-Previously, I attended three part-time semesters at Cuyahoga Community College for an Associate's degree in Programming and Software Development.